 November 26, 2018

-I placed another two 30-06 rounds into my rifle’s magazine and gathered my deer sled, pen, knife and dressing gloves.
-Using my GPS I projected a waypoint in the direction of my shot at 250 yards.
-This would hopefully get me close to the spot.
-I started the walk at 12:15PM.
-The terrain was across the clear cut opening scattered with many logs and scattered with 2 foot new growth.
-I crossed the creek and started up the other mountain side and looked to my right and saw the 8-point buck lying motionless under a hemlock (N41 37.80735 W078 22.58868).
-He had dropped in place.
-His 8-points were evenly formed and were colored from a very dark brown at the base and brow tines to a light cream at the tip of the points.
-With the GPS, I initially calculated that my shot was 184 yards.
-This was later verified to be 197 yards.
-The 150 grain bullet hit the deer exactly where I was aiming and entered at the very top of his shoulder at the withers and traveled directly along his spine for about 18 inches and exiting.
-This made him drop instantly.
-I meditated for a few moments, then I took a few photos and short video and then dressed the deer.
-I secured him onto the sled and began the journey back toward my shooting spot where my other equipment are still located.
-He was soaking wet from the rain and dressed out at about 155 pounds.
-On the journey back, there were three spots where I was on my hands and knees pulling him across the Forbidden Creek and up that slope, and up two other steep areas.
+I meditated for a few moments and was thankful for a clean and quick kill.
+I then took a few photos and short video and then dressed the deer.
+I secured him onto the plastic sled and began the journey back toward my shooting spot where my other equipment was still located.
+He was soaking wet from the rain and dressed out at about 160 pounds.
+On the journey back, I was on my hands and knees pulling him across the Forbidden Creek and up that slope, and up two other steep areas.
 There were many fallen trees that I had to traverse in the clear-cut area and I finally got him near my shooting spot on a logging trail at about 2:45PM.
 I shuttled my gun and gear about 40 yards a head and would return to drag the deer to that point and beyond another 40 yards.
-The snow made it easier to pull, but it was an effort dragging him to the road where I was dropped off earlier in the morning.
+The snow made it easier to pull, but it was still an effort dragging him to the road where I was dropped off earlier in the morning.
 I got to the road at about 3:55PM and waited about an hour for Joe to bring the truck and help load the deer on the hitch rack.